mozulator/kappa-tracker/README-MULTIUSER.md

-# EFT Kappa Tracker - Multi-User Edition 🎮
+# OBS Kappa Tracker - Multi-User Edition 🎮

 A comprehensive Escape from Tarkov Kappa quest tracking application with **user accounts**, **public rankings**, and **social features**.
 Perfect for streamers and the EFT community!
+Optimized for OBS integration.

 ## 🆕 New Features